-Different Species of Geckos
+Different Gecko Species

 Geckos are a species of lizard found throughout the world in tropical climates.
 They range in size from less than 1" to 24" in length.
 Geckos have transparent membranes instead of eyelids and they use their tongue to keep their eyes clean and moist!

 These lizards are very vocal reptiles.
 They interact with other members of their species by "chirping."
 They also have specialized "sticky" feet, capable of climbing vertically.
 Their toes secrete a substance that helps them adhere to most smooth surfaces.
 Geckos are primarily insect eaters, favoring crickets and moths.